 - The suit presents the most lightweight design out there, with a material composition of 65% polyamide, 34% elastane, and 1% carbon fiber, this keeps you light and agile.

-The Mizuno Sonic GX IV is the latest flagship tech suit released by Mizuno and it’s without a doubt one of the best tech suits currently available.
-The suit is available in 2 variations, making it highly versatile, it’s packed with superb features, and it comes in at a very reasonable price.
+The Mizuno Sonic GX V is the latest flagship tech suit released by Mizuno, and it’s undoubtedly one of the best tech suits currently available.
+The suit is available in 2 variations, making it highly versatile.

-The Sonic GX IV is designed and built for fast swimming.
-It presents a unique combination of Mizuno’s sonic ribtex II fabric and design X taping.
+The Sonic GX V is designed for fast swimming.
+It presents a unique combination of Mizuno’s Sonic Light Ribtex fabric and Sonic Line X taping.
 This lifts the swimmer’s lower body, allowing for a better body position and an enhanced kicking cycle throughout your race.

-The main benefit of that combination is a reduction in drag and energy cost, as well as an obvious increase in swim speed.
-The Sonic GX IV also features an ultra-lightweight design allowing you to swim at your optimal speed without any unnecessary weight.
+The main benefit of that combination is a reduction in drag and energy costs, as well as an obvious increase in swim speed.
+The Sonic GX V also features an ultra-lightweight design allowing you to swim at your optimal speed without any unnecessary weight.

 The suit’s fabric is highly water-resistant, further assisting in reducing drag and increasing speed while swimming.
-The Sonic GX IV features dual layering on the inside to provide some great muscle compression.
+The suit features dual layering on the inside to provide some great muscle compression.

 Personally, I think the suit has one of the most compressive designs out there.
 This is awesome since it will allow you to swim at maximal speed for longer periods of time, ultimately helping you to ace those qualifying times.